A NIkon D1 dwarfing an F55. (The F55 is about the same size as Nikon's smallest digital SLRs today.)

 Shot with a Nikon D1, 55-200mm VR at 80mm, 1/320 at f/8.5 and ISO 200.

 The D1H and D1X were improved versions built on the same chassis.
 They ditched the D1's awful custom functions, and put them in menus with names.
 They still didn't fix the battery problem, and they still had the same weird control layout.

 The D100 replaced the D1 series for normal people in 2002.
-It was a smaller, lighter camera with more resolution and better ergonomics for less money.
+It was a better, smaller, lighter camera with more resolution for less money.